Coder7Raj/media-queury-and-others/README.md

 3. **Responsive Design**: The app is fully responsive, ensuring a seamless experience across different devices and screen sizes.
 Tailwind CSS is used to create a visually appealing layout that adapts to any viewport.

 ## Getting Started
-Live link of the project:
+Live link of the project :

 ```bash
 https://github.com/programming-hero-web-course1/b10a7-dream-11-Coder7Raj